Ring cent: History

 In the late-1840s, the price of copper had risen to the point that large cents cost more than one cent to produce.
-In response to a bill drafted in 1849 by Congressman Sam F. Vinton to reduce the size of the cent, the US mint began looking for an alternative type of cent.
+In response to a bill drafted in 1849 by Congressman Samuel F. Vinton to reduce the size of the cent, the US mint began looking for an alternative type of cent.
 One solution to the problem was to perforate the coin in the center, creating a ring-like appearance.

 Pattern ring cents were first struck in 1850 in various test compositions.
 However, it was found that the coin was difficult to eject from the presses and that it was expensive to recover the silver from the alloy.
 Because of this, the ring cent was not placed into mass-production and the large cent continued to be produced until 1857, when it was replaced by the Flying Eagle cent.
 According to numismatic historian Walter Breen, another factor in the rejection of the ring cent was that it reminded many of the Chinese cash coin, which had minimal purchasing value.

 The ring cent was briefly revived in 1884 by Eastman Johnson, although this time the design was somewhat cruder as the holes appeared to have been handcut as they vary in both size and shape.
 Although a more refined and smoother design was struck the following year, no more ring cents would ever be struck.
 196 ring cents (originals and restrikes) are known to exist.